Venda do Pinheiro

 Venda do Pinheiro is a small town in the municipality of Mafra, northern Lisbon district, Portugal.
 It was the head of a civil parish (freguesia) until the 2013 reform, when it was merged into Venda do Pinheiro and Santo Estêvão das Galés parish.

 History

+The Portuguese version of Big Brother was filmed at Venda do Pinheiro.
 The town was affected by a wildfire on 31 July 2022.